Naninovel/naninovel.github.io/docs/api/index.md

 ; Same as above, but sets appearance to `Happy`.
 @char Sora.Happy

-; Same as above, but also positions the character 45% away from the left border ; of the scene and 10% away from the bottom border; also makes him look to the left.
+; Same as above, but additionally positions the character 45% away ; from the left border of the scene and 10% away from the bottom border; ; also makes it look to the left.
 @char Sora.Happy look:left pos:45,10

 ; Make Sora appear at the bottom-center and in front of Felix.